 The duration of our treatment assisted by medication program is varies for each patient.
 Some patients discharge more quickly, while others find success with longer term treatment.
 Research has shown that patients who stay for a year or more experience greater successes in long-term recovery than those who stay in treatment for less than a year.
 Should you choose to leave treatment, our staff will develop a discharge plan to help you be successful outside of the clinic.

-AMS of Oshkosh, LLC accepts cash, money orders and credit cards.
+AMS of Wisconsin, LLC-Oshkosh, LLC accepts cash, money orders and credit cards.

 Opioid treatment services (methadone maintenance) costs $17.00 per day.
 If paid in advance, the fee for a week is $105.00.
 Suboxone and Vivitrol cost varies by dose.

 Yes, we do take insurance.
 Please call to schedule

 The primary goal of opioid treatment services is to relieve the individual of withdrawal symptoms and reduce the cravings.
 We strive to make you as comfortable as possible and medically safe.

 Substance use disorder treatment does work.
 AMS of Wisconsin, LLC-Oshkosh utilizes evidence-based interventions that have been proven over time in controlled scientific studies.